ayotycoon/inn-datatable/README.md

 # Datatable
-The only data table you will ever need
+The only Angular data table you will ever need
 ## What is this?
 This is a custom data table that aims to solve common data table problems